ChandanSayed/ChandanSayed/README.md

 <h1 align="center">Hi 👋, I'm MD Abu Sayed</h1>
 <h2 align="center">Frontend Developer</h2>
+<p align="center">I am experienced in React JS, Tailwind CSS, Next JS, and API.
+I am also experienced in Firebase authentic systems.
+I started my web development journey in January 2018.
+I have worked with HTML, CSS, and JavaScript since 2022.
+I started learning React at the end of the at the end of 2022.
+Nowadays, I also work with Node JS and MongoDB and learning.
+I want to be a Full Stack Developer.</p>

 - I am working on this one and trying to improve the design and the user [MM Reataurant](heartfelt-cheesecake-36eefa.netlify.app/)